Susan571/bios-611/README.md

 Results
 =======
-For our dataset, two of the novel attributes seem to have a significant correlation with the dichotomous stroke outcome during the explorative data analysis stage.
-The variable selection procedure in logistic regression most often picks some of the conventional variables as important predictors: smoking status (when using seed 319) heart_disease (when using seed 295), hypertension, avg_glucose_level, and age, with the last three always being selected.
-However, for some seeds (seed 359), work type and residence type are also being selected，which indicates those two novel attributes may indeed have some importance in the stroke outcome.
-This is an interesting result and worth further looking into with larger and more balanced dataset.
-(The dataset is heavily unbalanced, with only 5% having stroke outcome.)
+For our dataset, two of the novel attributes (smoking and alcohol intake) seem to have a significant correlation with the dichotomous cardiovascular disease outcome during the explorative data analysis stage.
+The variable selection procedure in logistic regression most often picks some of the conventional variables as important predictors: systolic blood pressure, diastolic blood pressure, height, glucose, weight, cholesterol and age.
+However, for some seeds (seed=359), physical activity, smoking and alcohol intake are also being selected，which indicates these novel attributes may indeed have some importance in the cardiovascular disease outcome.
+This is an interesting result and worth further looking into with larger and more balanced datasets.
 Also, it is worth noting that for analysis of this dataset, the three methods (LDA, Logistic regression, and Adaboost) have similar power in prediction.